Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 The raw food diet plan is high in fiber since most food items included on the plate are from fruits and vegetables.

-According to the American Heart Association, an average individual should consume at least 25 to 30 grams of fiber from natural foods, not supplements, daily.
+According to the American Heart Association, the average person should consume at least 25 to 30 grams of fiber daily from natural foods, not supplements.

 The raw food diet has a higher amount of fiber than the normal range a person should eat.
-Some nutrients are present in raw foods and unavailable in cooked food.
+Some nutrients are better preserved in raw foods while cooking makes others more bioavailable.

-An example of this is Sulforaphane, a powerful cancer-fighting phytochemical found in Broccoli, and if it undergoes cooking, the level of sulforaphane decreases.
+An example is Sulforaphane, a powerful cancer-fighting phytochemical found in Broccoli.
+If the broccoli is cooked, the level of sulforaphane decreases.

 Another example is Allicin, a phytochemical found in onion and garlic with natural antibiotic properties that are available when eaten raw but are also reduced significantly through cooking.

-Flavonoids, which are found in raw cacao beans, nibs, and powders, when eaten raw, are anti-inflammatory and fight several diseases in the body, and they may disappear when these foods are exposed to high heat.
+Flavonoids, which are found in raw cacao beans, nibs, and powders, when eaten raw, are anti-inflammatory and fight several diseases in the body.
+They may be altered by heat, but many remain active after cooking.

-There is also a downside in eating raw foods since they lack protein and do not include foods rich in B-Vitamins, Fat-Soluble Vitamins, and some minerals such as Iron and Iodine.
+There is also a downside to eating raw foods since they lack protein and do not include foods rich in B-Vitamins, Fat-Soluble Vitamins, and some minerals such as iron and iodine.
 This may lead to immune deficiency and affect our bones, blood, and other organs that need these minerals to function well.

-It also risks an individual since most foods are uncooked and may contain harmful bacteria, parasites, and viruses that are destroyed through heat exposure and cooking.
+It also risks an individual’s health because most foods are uncooked and may contain harmful bacteria, parasites, and viruses that are destroyed through heat exposure and cooking.

 Certain substances are formed highly available through cooking, such as Lycopene in Tomatoes that helps lower harmful cholesterol levels in the body and Carotenoids from leafy greens, colorful foods, and squash that increase the function of the immune system in the body and contribute to healthy eyesight.